 Sitting in the Willys instantly took us back to a different era.
 This vehicle still wears the original paint, none of the dents or dings was repaired, and the interior is basically intact.
 While the Wagon is now powered by the TJ's bulletproof 190-hp, 4.0-liter I-6 with five-speed manual -- replacing the Hurricane flathead-six and original three-speed manual -- everything you see, touch, and sit on in the interior is essentially stock.
 It even has that smell inside -- the smell of your dad's old truck, the smell (slightly musty, sunbaked, with just a hint of gasoline) that takes you back to when you would tag along on weekend trips.
 And like the two-door Wrangler that donated its engine and transmission, this Wagon is a two-door.
 Want to get into the rear seat?
 Fold the front seat forward and climb in.

-The interior is original, down to the torn bench seat and the manually adjustable mirrors, windows, and door locks.
+The interior is original, down to the torn bench seat and the manually adjustable mirrors,

 The cabin represents the days before power windows, mirrors, and door locks.
 If you need to adjust the passenger-side mirror and are driving solo, you have to pull over and get out to do it.
 Ventilation comes through crank windows and an extra airway in the center of the hood, nicknamed "the air-conditioner."
 Realistically, on a hot summer day, you're going to get warm.
 Slide onto the bench seat, and you'll see the lap belts, as this Willys is from the time before Jeep offered three-point harnesses.
 The Wagon has a parking brake -- a long rod under the dash on the left that you push all the way forward to release.